TW-Robotics/mre3-ear-lab-ws2024/robot/gruppe_2/readme.md

  ### Occupancy Grid Map OLD Methode
  - subscribe to topic provided by test_client
     - get pointcloud
-- copmute pointcloud to ufo map with [https://github.com/UnknownFreeOccupied/ufomap.git]
-- compute ufomap to occupancy grid with [https://github.com/LTU-RAI/Map-Conversion-3D-Voxel-Map-to-2D-Occupancy-Map.git]
+- copmute pointcloud to occupancy grid with [https://github.com/jkk-research/pointcloud_to_grid?tab=readme-ov-file#readme]

 ## What we dont know
 - making sure cloning the correct branch "ros" Map-Conversion-3D-Voxel-Map-to-2D-Occupancy-Map.git for  & pointcloud_to_grid.git